CWG-DS/Clipboard-Health/README.md

                 Exhausted_Riders = Exhausted_Riders + Attrition
             return sum(Profit)

-We then itterated the previously described function for every Driver Pay value of interest [0.01, 30.01] and plotted the Profit outputs per Driver Pay with the following results:
+As shown in Figure 5 there is a progressive increase of total profits up to a certain payment point.
+However, this data is extracted from a single iteration per price point and therefore, while the overall trend might be accurate, individual profit values per price points might fluctuate.
+In order to solve this, we can further iterate over a smaller range of possible driver payment amounts so as to achieve greater accuracy.
+To do so, we set a $29.000 cut off point and iterated our function 100 times over the resulting interval [24.15, 26.82] payment range.

 <img src="Images\Profit_DriverPay.png" alt="drawing"/>

-The figure above seems to represent a log normal distribution.
-However, this is taken from just one sample per Driver Pay.
-We could further itterate throughout the whole range of intervals but since we are only interested in maximizing our profits we can set a cut of point at 25.000$.
-We then obtain the min and max intervals that satisfy this condition and itterate over this smaller sample, saving computing time.
-By doing so we narrow down our optimal pricing strategy to the Driver Pay interval [22.68, 27.83] with an average profit margin of 28375.12$.
-However, as seen by the figure bellow, we can narrow our interval even further and itterate our costum function 100 times in order to achieve greater accuracy in our estimate.

 <img src="Images\Initial_Estimate.png" alt="drawing"/>